rbrt/rbrt.github.io/_posts/2014-08-16-building-stuff.md

 One day into construction and I've got this page in a state I'm happy with.
 Now I can focus on making more things to display here!
-I had some semblance of a page before that I had built with Python using Django and Bootstrap, and was hosting on a droplet with DigitalOcean.
-Upon decided to move things over to Github Pages, I decided to scrap what I had an mostly start again.
+I had some semblance of a page before that I had built with Python using Django and Bootstrap, with hosting occurring on a droplet with DigitalOcean.
+Upon decided to move things over to Github Pages, I decided to scrap what I had and mostly start again.
 This page is built with Jekyll on top of one of the provided themes.
 I modified a few things and have written a bit of my own CSS, but the rapid development of this page is in no small part due to the scaffolding provided by Github.